-VT ranks near the top of our list for its high graduation rate, national ranking, and for the average salary of its graduates.
+VT ranks near the top of our list for its high graduation rate, national ranking, and the average salary of its graduates.
 VT offers an online Master of Arts in Political Science.
-Their program offers both a political science foundation along with a foundation in social science research methodologies.
+Their program offers both a political science foundation along a foundation in social science research methodologies.

 Take a closer look at their course list to determine if this online degree might be a good fit for you: